prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-"font-family", "font-size", "font-weight", "font-style" and "text-decoration" attribute of text object are assigned value.
+"font-family", "font-size", "font-weight", "font-style" and "text-decoration" attributes of the object are assigned values derived from the given Font object.

-Note that "text-decoration" attribute is only supported for HTML objects.
-So it is impossible to set "text-decoration" to SVG Text object.
+Note that the "text-decoration" attribute is only supported for HTML objects.
+It is impossible to set "text-decoration" on SVG Text objects.

 Example
 ^^^^^^^